Metsä (theme park): History

+FinTech Global bought land from Seibu Railway, which had been operating leisure facilities in the area, for the price of 600 million yen.
+Initially, they considered establishing a small-scale theme park in urban areas such as Tachikawa.
+In the end, however, they decided to acquire land around Lake Miyazawa, believing that "the essence of Moomin cannot be captured without forests and lakes."

+The opening of the theme park was postponed multiple times.
+The park was initially planned to start operation in 2015 to mark the 100th birthday of Finnish writer Tove Jansson.
+On June 30, 2015, it was announced that the opening would be delayed until 2017 at the earliest.
+On December 6, 2016, the opening date was further delayed to spring 2019.

+A groundbreaking ceremony was held on June 30, 2017.
+After completion on October 3, 2018, the "Metsä Village" in the public zone opened on November 9, 2018, followed by the opening of "Moominvalley Park" on March 16, 2019.

 Metsä Village

 Metsä Village is a large park and leisure area which is intended to evoke the happiness of the Nordic world through bringing visitors close to nature.
 The complex encircles Lake Miyazawa and is intended to resemble the Finnish countryside.

 Inside is a Nordic Market Hall selling Nordic themed goods, as well as Nordic restaurants.
-Visitors can also attend woodcrafting classes in the craft hall or rent Scandinavian-styled boats to row along the lake.
+Visitors can also attend wood crafting classes in the craft hall or rent Scandinavian-styled boats to row along the lake.

 Moominvalley Park

 The second Moomin theme park in the world after Moomin World and the first one outside of Finland.
 Modeled after the universe of the Moomins, the park brings to life the valley where the characters live and play and thus has few traditional attractions and is aimed more at recreating the look and feel of the fictional Moominvalley.
 In keeping with the Finnish origins of the source material, many park attractions and signs are in Finnish.
 The park is roughly divided into four areas: Hajimari no Irie, Moominvalley, Kokemus, and Osabishiyama.